oilycoyote/webforum/readme.md

 ## Acknowledgments

-* Webforum was based on tutorial wireframes [Webforum Idea](https://simpleisbetterthancomplex.com/series/2017/09/11/a-complete-beginners-guide-to-django-part-2.html)
+* Webforum was based on tutorial wireframes [Webforum Idea](https://simpleisbetterthancomplex.com/series/2017/09/11/a-complete-beginners-guide-to-django-part-2.html) from [Simple is Better Than Complex](https://simpleisbetterthancomplex.com/) by [Vitor Freitas](https://simpleisbetterthancomplex.com/about/)
 * Development was 90% done based on those wireframes.
 (As a test of my learning process)
+* Special thanks to [Brad Traversy](https://www.traversymedia.com/) for his Udemy course [Python Django Dev To Deployment](https://www.udemy.com/course/python-django-dev-to-deployment/).